Last updated: January 25, 2017

 The Missourian reported that statewide, an average of four people a month are ticketed or charged with texting & driving violations.
 The 2009 law applies to drivers under the age of 21.
 Prosecutors say the age limit hinders enforcement since it requires police to make a determination of age of drivers in moving vehicles, the Missourian reported Feb.
 15, 2013.

-State Rep. Chuck Gatschenberger returns in 2013 with his plan to prohibit all drivers from using handheld communications devices.
-His HB 1148 of 2012 failed to gain traction, as did at least six other distracted driving bills.
+State Rep. Chuck Gatschenberger returned in 2013 with his plan to prohibit all drivers from using handheld communications devices, but it failed to get a hearing or a vote.
+His HB 1148 of 2012 also died, as did at least six other distracted driving bills.

 House Bill 145: Would ban use of handheld wireless communications devices while driving.
 Hands-free operation OK.
 Includes cell phones.
 (Gatschenberger)